lubianat/omero-ontop-to-rdf-comparisons/README.md

 ### Detector types in .xsd and the OME ontologies

-Let's see how the information DetectorType --> CMOS is encoded in the xsd, 2019 OME OWL and the ONTOP LD, with some detail ommitted.
+Let's see how the information DetectorType --> CMOS is encoded in the xsd, 2019 OME OWL and the ONTOP LD, with some detail omitted.

 ```xsd